Nurturing Young Minds

 She returned to Bolinas and worked as an organic farmer for two years, cultivating her deep and loving relationship with the land.
 Ana enjoys rotating between her many hobbies such as crochet, sketching, songwriting, and painting.
 She also loves to hike with her 3-year-old rescue dog, Shadow.

-Ana wants to empower young minds to believe in their inner strength.
+Ana strives to empower young minds to believe in their inner strength.
 She brings warmth, creativity, and a playful spirit to the classroom, as she fosters meaningful relationships through the magic of music, yoga, and gardening.
 Ana is thrilled to connect with the inspiring young kids and families of First Friends.

 Schedule a Tour